 The Landroid was easy to set up; I had to put out the boundary wire and stakes around my front lawn and set up the base up by my house so it could be plugged in to charge.
 I installed the anti-collision system to the top of the Landroid; this thing is amazing, it will avoid trees, flower beds, and any other obstacles that are in it’s way!
 It even senses when it’s rained and will delay mowing until the grass is dry.

 Mulch not only looks nice in your garden, it has an important job.
 Mulch will help keep weeds down in your flower beds and also helps maintain the moisture in the soil.
 I personally love the look of black mulch; it looks nice and helps the colors of your garden really pop!

-Now it’s time to give your garden a good drink of water; with any new plantings you want to water them daily for a few days.
-It’s common for plants to go into shock from being planted and may look sad for a few days afterwards but they will perk up!
+Now it’s time to give your garden a good drink of water; with any new plantings, you want to water them daily for a few days.
+It’s common for plants to go into shock from being planted and may look sad for a few days afterward but they will perk up!